-As a member of the State Senate and the Board of Veterans Services, Jennifer has fought for Virginia’s veterans and their families.
-She has supported measures that increase resources for mental health services for active duty and retired military, expanded veteran entrepreneurship programs, eradicated veteran homelessness in Virginia, made it easier for service members to vote overseas and lowered tuition and fees while expanding veterans’ resources on community college campuses.
+In the State Senate, I supported measures that increased resources for mental health services for active duty and retired military, expanded veteran entrepreneurship programs, eradicated veteran homelessness in Virginia, made it easier for service members to vote while serving overseas, and lowered tuition and fees while expanding veterans’ resources on community college campuses.

 In Congress, I continue to be an advocate for our active duty military, veterans, and their families.
 I support establishing veterans courts across the country, expanding access to health care and mental health services, fully funding and reforming the VA, and providing college, training, and workforce development programs so our veterans and their spouses can obtain good paying jobs.

 I’m proud to have supported the bipartisan Honoring Our PACT Act, which was signed into law by President Biden, to deliver care and benefits for toxic-exposed veterans – one of the most significant expansions of health care and benefits for our veterans in years.